RISC-KC/basic_rv32s/guidelines/development_log.md

 *Duty shift.
 A reminder of what I did.
 Since I was on duty, I’m writing this on 2025.04.06.*

-First off… cache issues resolved.
+First off... cache issues resolved.

 I read everything on caches in “Computer Organization and Design.”
 Based on that, I’m going to simplify and solve the cache design by defining a clear specification from scratch.